Datona-Labs/datona-lib/docs/_build/html/_sources/datona-vault.rst.txt

 createVault
 ===========

+Can be used if handleSignedRequest_ is not appropriate.
 Handles a valid create request.
 This method checks the validity of the signature and validates the request before creating a new vault via the VaultDataServer.

 .. code-block:: javascript